Introducing The Ridgeway

 Top tips for enjoying the Trail

-Getting to The Ridgeway is easy as this part of England is well served by motorways, railways and bus routes.
-London’s airports at Luton, Gatwick and Heathrow are within easy reach thanks to good train and/or coach connections to the Trail.
-Popular tourist destinations such as London, Oxford and Bath have good public transport connections to the Trail, offering the possibility of a city break combined with a Ridgeway adventure.
+Getting to The Ridgeway is possible as the South East is well served by motorways, railways and bus routes.
+London’s airports at Luton and Heathrow are within easy reach thanks to good train and/or coach connections to the Trail.
+Popular tourist destinations such as London and Oxford have good public transport connections to the Trail, offering the possibility of a city break combined with a Ridgeway adventure.

 We encourage our visitors to consider leaving their car at home to reduce their carbon footprint and avoid the hassle of parking.
 General information is provided below but specific tips on getting to either end of The Ridgeway (Ivinghoe Beacon or Avebury/Overton Hill) by public transport is available here.